 However, as every aspect of our lives is permeated by digital opportunities, new challenges and barriers continue to arise: from ensuring digital inclusion is feasible and affordable to all, to securing adequate investment to maintain rollout and capitalising on socioeconomic possibilities.
 These objectives will require a flexible and effective regulatory environment which equally encourages growth and competition while grappling with a shifting political environment, therefore necessitating coordination between policymakers and industry.

-We are delighted to announce the Government’s Rural Connectivity Champion, Simon Fell MP, as our Parliamentary sponsor for the event.
-The Conference will feature keynotes speeches and panel discussions, bringing together 150 senior delegates from across Government, regulators, Parliament, industry and the third sector to offer their expert insight into how we can wrap up the previous challenges and confront new ones, in order to ensure the future of the UK as a digital nation.
+We were delighted to have the Government’s Rural Connectivity Champion, Simon Fell MP, as our Parliamentary sponsor for the event.
+The Conference featured keynote speeches and panel discussions, bringing together 150 senior delegates from across Government, regulators, Parliament, industry and the third sector to offer their expert insight into how we can wrap up the previous challenges and confront new ones, in order to ensure the future of the UK as a digital nation.

 Event Sponsor: